-Generally, many self-employed expats will need to make estimated tax payments to the IRS since you’re earning income that isn’t subject to withholding.
+Generally, many self-employed expats will need to make estimated US self employment tax payments to the IRS since you’re earning income that isn’t subject to withholding.
 It’s important that you make these quarterly payments if required for your situation, as you may otherwise be subject to a penalty when filing your expatriate taxes.
 You could also be subject to a penalty for underpayment of your estimated tax obligations, so it’s always a good idea to consult a tax professional to ensure you are paying enough.

-Self-employment is great for the US expat lifestyle, so long as you take the necessary steps to prepare for filing your US tax abroad.
+Self employment income is great for the US expat lifestyle, so long as you take the necessary steps to prepare for filing your US tax abroad.
 For more tax tips and deadline information, download our tax guide for Americans working overseas.

 Don’t Forget About FBAR

-The Foreign Bank Account Report (FBAR) is a critical component of self-employment tax for expats.
+The Foreign Bank Account Report (FBAR) is a critical component of self employment tax for expats.
 If you have $10,000 or more in your foreign bank accounts (combined!), you will need to file FBAR.
 Have two accounts with $5,000 or more each in them?
 That means you need to file, even if those are your personal accounts.
 Skipping this step can result in steep penalties for those who are caught!

-Corporate Structure Affects Self-Employment Taxes for Entrepreneurs Abroad
+Corporate Structure Affects Self Employment Taxes for Entrepreneurs Abroad

 The type of business you set up can have a significant impact on your taxes.
 The most common type is the LLC – a limited liability company.
 Domestic LLCs are automatically considered “disregarded” which means that you can report this company on your individual tax return.
 However, for a foreign LLC to be considered “disregarded,” you must file Form 8832 once and then file Form 8858 annually for entrepreneurs abroad.
 If you don’t or can’t choose to have your LLC disregarded, you’ll need to fill out Form 5471, which is a much more onerous undertaking.
 And lastly, depending on your ownership in the company, you may be subject to the Repatriation Tax, a one-time tax for US owners of foreign businesses.
 However, if you’re considering starting a new company, this would not apply to you.

-Leave Your Self-Employment Taxes to the Professionals
+Leave Your Self Employment Taxes to the Professionals